thomasmichaelwallace/dotbe-brunel/notes.md

 __Do you own your creations?__

+- "Do it in Revit first- then export to IFC" :(
 - Proprietary formats are the enemy of insights and collaboration;
 - if you're using them then someone else is already gatekeeping the innovations and worth you can dervive from them.